hawkinsw/medava/README.md

 ```

 That's a good start for the implementation of our `Medicine` class.
 Let's move on to an implementation of the class that will actually simulate the thing that does the transportation!

+You may be asking yourselves at this point, "Will, why are we going through the hassle of defining methods for the maximimum and minimum temperature?
+Why can't we just make those fields (or instance variables)?"
+Well, we *could* do that, but we would lose a ton of power!
+If a subclass of our `Medicine` declared (later) a different minimum and maximum temperature (in order to override the defaults provided by the super class), any method implemented in the superclass that attempts to access that field (instance variable) *will access the value of the field in the super class* and *not* the value in the actual class.
+In other words, field access does not follow open recursion!
+See the `java_late_binding` demo in the example code repository for this class for a more complete explanation!

 ## Eastbound and Down